-At Minnieland at Salem Fields, infants are cared for in a responsive environment that reinforces the warmth, security and love they are used to reveiving at home.
+At Salem Village Academy at Salem Fields, infants are cared for in a responsive environment that reinforces the warmth, security and love they are used to receiving at home.

 An infant’s needs in the first year of life require caregivers who are warm, dedicated and attentive.
-Minnieland at Salem Fields understands this and assigns a primary caregiver who is responsible for the child’s daily care.
+Salem Village Academy at Salem Fields understands this and assigns a primary caregiver who is responsible for the child’s daily care.

 Healthy development is fostered in a trusting relationship established between each child and the primary caregiver.
 This loving, responsive teacher strives to be in tune with each infant’s unique cues and needs and works in partnership with the family to ensure consistent care.
 Through gentle words and warm, engaging, individual attention a trusting reciprocal relationship is formed.
 A report is sent home each evening with information concerning the child’s activities, meals, naps, diaper changes and overall disposition.

-Yes, even Infants are educated at Minnieland!
+Yes, even Infants are educated at Salem Village Academy at Salem Fields!
 Caregivers design a weekly activity plan for each child.
 Colorful pictures, puppets, stories, and engaging songs and rhymes encourage the child’s physical, intellectual and emotional growth.
 Parent conferences are conducted twice a year.
 However, parents are always welcome and encouraged to visit our light bright classrooms and discuss their child’s progress.
 We collaborate closely with parents to ensure your infant develops a healthy sense of trust, is stimulated by his activities, and surrounded by a sense of security and love.

 Primary care is the center of our Infant program.
 Care is balanced between times for meeting the infant’s personal needs for eating, sleeping and diapering, and times for exploration of developmental “play” environment.
-Every baby at Minnieland is unique, and the schedule is driven by his or her individual needs.
+Every baby at Salem Village Academy at Salem Fields is unique, and the schedule is driven by his or her individual needs.
 So a typical day may vary for each child.

-Arrival Time: As the parent and child arrive, a warm and loving caregiver greets the infant.
-During this time, his mother puts his food away and fills out her part of the daily sheet.
+As the parent and child arrive, a warm and loving caregiver greets the infant.
+During this time, the teacher puts the child’s food away while the parent fills out their part of the daily sheet.
 Parents communicate to the caregivers important changes and updates for the child’s day.

-Mealtimes: Infants are fed according to their needs, with instructions from their parents.
-During lunch, soft music is played as the primary caregivers individually feed each infant.
+Infants are fed according to their needs, with instructions from their parents.

-Afternoon Times: Infant’s are taken outside twice a day.
-They may take a “walk” and enjoy the fresh air in specially made infant buggies or they may spend time on Minnieland Academy infant playgrounds, equipped with age appropriate toys and equipment.
+Infant’s are taken outside twice a day.
+They may take a “walk” and enjoy the fresh air in specially made infant buggies or they may spend time on Salem Village Academy infant playgrounds, equipped with age appropriate toys and equipment.
 An infant’s day continues with gentle stimulation activities such as interaction with other infants, playing with their primary caregiver and gross motor activities such as crawling.